-Why Do You Need a Conservatorship Lawyer in California?
+Why Do You Need a California Conservatorship Lawyer?

-A conservatorship is a court case in which a judge appoints a responsible person (called a “conservator”) to protect adults who cannot care for themselves (called “conservatees”).
+A conservatorship petition is a court action where a judge appoints a responsible person called a "conservator."
+Conservator looks after persons who cannot look after themselves (referred to as "conservatees").
 Anyone can start a conservatorship case.

 We Get REsults

 Types of Conservatorships